 Because Pelagianism, including all the modified forms it takes today (Judaism, Roman Catholicism, Arminianism), is always an attack on the sola gratia, solus Christus, sola fide soteric principle, claiming as it does that man deserves at least some measure of credit for effecting his salvation, if not in its initiation, at least in his cooperation with initiating grace, the true church of Jesus Christ must ever be on guard to ensure that the sola gratia, solus Christus, sola fide soteric principle of Holy Scripture and of Paul specifically continues to be proclaimed as the sole way of salvation.

-Dr. Robert L. Reymond, Professor Emeritus of Systematic Theology at Knox Theological Seminary, Ft.
+Dr. Robert L. Reymond, Professor of Systematic Theology at Knox Theological Seminary, Ft.
 Lauderdale, Florida, holds the B.A., M.A., and Ph.D. from Bob Jones University.
-A prolific author, Dr. Reymond recently published A New Systematic Theology of the Christian Faith (Thomas Nelson, 1998), which The Trinity Review reviewed earlier this year.
+A prolific author, Dr.